microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 ## Application setup

-To create a Fluid application that connects to the [Azure Fluid Relay service]({{< relref "../../deployment/azure-frs.md" >}}), start by creating a new instance of the Fluid Azure Client.
+To create a Fluid application that connects to the [Azure Fluid Relay service]({{< relref "azure-frs.md" >}}), start by creating a new instance of the Azure Fluid Relay service client.
 The client is responsible for creating and loading containers as well as communicating changes between all of the collaborators.
-Learn more about configuring the [Azure FRS Client]({{< relref "../../deployment/azure-frs.md" >}}).
+Learn more about configuring the client at [Azure Fluid Relay service client]({{< relref "azure-frs.md" >}}).

 The containers our app creates require a configuration which defines the set of initial Distributed Data Structures that will be attached to the returned container.
 View our full list of [Distributed Data Structures]({{< relref "../../data-structures/overview.md" >}})